suresh/archive-blog/about.md

 ### Education
 I have a Masters degree from University of Connecticut in Data Science.
 Also an MBA from Indian School of Business, Hyderabad and Engineering degree from CEG, Chennai.
 In the past, I have worked on several projects in financial services, manufacturing & retail industries.

+### Contact
+I'm also available for hire as a freelance data scientist, or consultant.
+Drop me a line about your project if you're interested in working with me.

 ### Acknowledgements
 I used Balzac theme on top of Jekyll blog engine for this site.
 I tend to publish quite infrequently here.